larissa/vim-configs/README.md

 at first usage, execute
     :UpdateRemotePlugins

+Note: You need to have the gem rcodetools installed globally, so rct-complete command is available

 ## credits
 * Plugins belong to their authors.
 * Credit for much of the vimrc goes to @akitaonrails.